veraison/services/scheme/plugin-howto.md

-In `MY_TPM` trust anchors are per-device raw public keys, whilst reference values are digests associated with specific PCRs that must be the same for all devices in a "class" (e.g., the deployed fleet).
+In `MY_TPM` trust anchors are per-device raw public keys, whilst reference values are digests associated with specific PCRs that must be the same for all devices in a _class_ (e.g., the deployed fleet).

 ### Trust Anchor Design

 Trust anchors are unique to a given device - note that this is an arbitrary choice we made for our `MY_TPM` example, it is not generally true.

-The natural way this is expressed in CoMID is by means of an "instance environment" made of an "instance" unique identifier and, optionally, a "class" identifier.
+The natural way this is expressed in CoMID is by means of an _instance environment_ made of an _instance_ unique identifier and, optionally, a _class_ identifier.

 Each record will contain exactly one key.